xaravind/CloudFormationTemp/readme.md

 ---

-Your notes are clear and straightforward!
-I've cleaned up the grammar, improved sentence flow slightly, and kept the tone simple and easy to understand — just like your original style.
-Here's the refined version:

----

-### **Let’s Build**
+## Let’s Build

-First Stage :- Write CloudFormation templates in your local **VS Code** using **YAML format**.
+### ✅ First Stage: Write CloudFormation Templates in VS Code (YAML Format)

 CloudFormation supports both **JSON** and **YAML**, but YAML is much simpler to write and read.
-Unlike other languages, YAML has zero complexity in formatting.
-It is also easier compared to **Terraform**, which uses its own custom language (HashiCorp Configuration Language - HCL).
+It is also easier compared to **Terraform**, which uses its own custom language (HCL).

+Start by creating the following templates:

+### 1. `vpc-CFT.yml`

 > For this template, I used references from the official AWS documentation:

 > 🔗 (https://docs.aws.amazon.com/codebuild/latest/userguide/cloudformation-vpc-template.html)

----
+This template creates all required networking components for one VPC:

+* VPC
+* Public and Private Subnets
+* Internet Gateway (IGW)
+* NAT Gateway and Elastic IP
+* Route Tables and associations
+* Exports private route table ID for reuse

 ```bash
 #01-vpc-CFT.yml